emily1618/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 active_users #30
 ```

-Let's look at how active the users are per hourly in total steps
+**TOTAL STEPS:** let's look at how active the users are per hourly in total steps.
+From 5PM to 7PM the users take the most steps.
 ```
 ggplot(data=hourly_step, aes(x=Hour, y=StepTotal, fill=Hour))+
   geom_bar(stat="identity")+